domvwt/msc-thesis/thesis/thesis-processed.md

 recall values.
 A perfect model will have an AUC-PR of 1, while the zero-skill model will have an AUC-PR equal to the proportion of positive cases in the dataset.
-The PR curve can provide a more accurate view of model peformance on imbalanced datasets.
+The PR curve can provide a more accurate view of model performance on imbalanced datasets.
 [@saitoPrecisionRecallPlotMore2015]

 ### Graph Neural Network Training